Liskeard and Looe Railway: Coombe Junction

 As the original terminal of the line, it had a carriage shed, a workshop, and an engine shed; the engine shed remained in use until 10 September 1961.
 The passenger station had a platform 84 ft long.
 It closed to passengers when the link line opened, on 15 May 1901, and ordinary goods facilities ceased in May 1951.

 The reservoir provided for the canal was in the fork between the Caradon line and the clay dries siding; it was still present (as "Old Reservoir") when the 1901 Ordnance Survey map was produced.

 In the twentieth century there was a clay drying shed at Moorswater.
 The clay arrived as a slurry, piped from Parsons Park, 4 mi north.
 The Network Rail Sectional Appendix quotes "Clay Dries" at this location.
-China clay was loaded there for onward rail transit until April 1997; after that date the Moorswater stub became disused until June 1999, from which date cement trains arrive there.
-In early 2013 there are suggestions that this traffic has ceased permanently.
+China clay was loaded there for onward rail transit until April 1997; after that date the Moorswater stub became disused until June 1999 when cement trains started to use it although these have since ceased.

 Train services

-An 1881 public timetable shows two return journeys daily, with an additional train on Wednesdays and Saturdays; the journey time was 30 minutes; the fare was 6½d third class, 9d second class and 1/6 first class.
+An 1881 public timetable shows two return journeys daily, with an additional train on Wednesdays and Saturdays; the journey time was 30 minutes; the fare was 6½d (6½ pence) third class, 9d (nine pence) second class and 1/6 (one shilling and sixpence) first class.

 In 1893 there were two return journeys daily, with two additional trains on Wednesdays.